Tryphon Samaras: Career and important personal moments

 Since the early 2010s, Tryphon Samaras, after becoming known as a hairdresser, has become a TV personality, taking part in many TV shows, reality shows, TV shows and performances.

 Starting from friendly appearances on Black Out and Wipe Out in the early 2010s, Tryphon became known and loved by the Greek audience for his humor and his personality.
-She also participated in Dancing with the Stars in 2011 where she failed to place last.
+He also participated in Greek version of Dancing with the Stars in 2011, where he was last eliminated (i.e., scored 4th).
 Then in the same year he participated in the show The Great Laughter School where he gives an exclusive but very revealing interview.
 Then towards the fall of 2011 came the broadcast station in the career of Fab 5.